CorradoLanera/gpteasyr/README.md

 )
 #> ℹ Total tries: 1.
 #> ℹ Prompt token used: 29.
-#> ℹ Response token used: 84.
+#> ℹ Response token used: 100.
-#> ℹ Total token used: 113.
+#> ℹ Total token used: 129.

 str(res)
 #> List of 7
-#>  $ id                : chr "chatcmpl-9YF9y0wAQWx2FjWFqFn2wlJl1p0Dw"
+#>  $ id                : chr "chatcmpl-9mkPOxhuDnF38m0qaH3SlrLeAfUxu"
 #>  $ object            : chr "chat.completion"
-#>  $ created           : int 1717948454
+#>  $ created           : int 1721405166
 #>  $ model             : chr "gpt-3.5-turbo-0125"
 #>  $ choices           :'data.frame':  1 obs. of  4 variables:
 #>   ..$ index        : int 0
 #>   ..$ message      :'data.frame':    1 obs. of  2 variables:
 #>   .. ..$ role   : chr "assistant"
-#>   .. ..$ content: chr "The last course my professor provided was on Modern Topics in Physics.
-This course explored advanced concepts i"| __truncated__
+#>   .. ..$ content: chr "We recently offered a new course on Artificial Intelligence in Medicine.
+It explored how AI technologies are be"| __truncated__
 #>   ..$ logprobs     : logi NA
-#>   ..$ finish_reason: chr "stop"
+#>   ..$ finish_reason: chr "length"
 #>  $ usage             :List of 3
 #>   ..$ prompt_tokens    : int 29
-#>   ..$ completion_tokens: int 84
+#>   ..$ completion_tokens: int 100
-#>   ..$ total_tokens     : int 113
+#>   ..$ total_tokens     : int 129
 #>  $ system_fingerprint: NULL
 get_content(res)
-#> [1] "The last course my professor provided was on Modern Topics in Physics.
-This course explored advanced concepts in modern physics, including quantum mechanics, relativity, particle physics, and cosmology.
-The course included a combination of lectures, discussions, problem-solving sessions, and hands-on experiments, providing students with a comprehensive understanding of cutting-edge theories in physics.
-It received positive feedback from students and sparked lively debates among experts in the field."
+#> [1] "We recently offered a new course on Artificial Intelligence in Medicine.
+It explored how AI technologies are being applied in healthcare systems to improve patient outcomes, efficiency, and clinical decision-making.
+The course covered concepts like machine learning, natural language processing, and computer vision as they relate to diagnostic techniques, personalized medicine, and patient care.
+Students had the opportunity to work on real-world case studies and develop a final project using AI tools in the medical domain.
+The course received positive feedback from participants, and we are planning"

 # for a well formatted output on R, use `cat()`
 get_content(res) |> cat()
-#> The last course my professor provided was on Modern Topics in Physics.
-This course explored advanced concepts in modern physics, including quantum mechanics, relativity, particle physics, and cosmology.
-The course included a combination of lectures, discussions, problem-solving sessions, and hands-on experiments, providing students with a comprehensive understanding of cutting-edge theories in physics.
-It received positive feedback from students and sparked lively debates among experts in the field.
+#> We recently offered a new course on Artificial Intelligence in Medicine.
+It explored how AI technologies are being applied in healthcare systems to improve patient outcomes, efficiency, and clinical decision-making.
+The course covered concepts like machine learning, natural language processing, and computer vision as they relate to diagnostic techniques, personalized medicine, and patient care.
+Students had the opportunity to work on real-world case studies and develop a final project using AI tools in the medical domain.
+The course received positive feedback from participants, and we are planning

 get_tokens(res) # default is "total"
-#> [1] 113
+#> [1] 129
 get_tokens(res, "prompt") # "total", "prompt", "completion" (i.e., the answer)
 #> [1] 29
 get_tokens(res, "all")
 #>     prompt_tokens completion_tokens      total_tokens
-#>                29                84               113
+#>                29               100               129
 ```

 ## Easy prompt-assisted creation